sourceduty/Regulated_File_Manager/README.md

 # Regulated_File_Manager
-🗃️ Software concept for regulating files inside and outside of File Manager for Windows.
+🗃️ Software concept for regulating files inside and outside of File Explorer for Windows.
 #

 - Control the amount of files stored outside of folders.